 4. But each life is a kind of bondage.
 No one is actually “free,” for we must serve whatever it is we have decided to live for—so people have “worshiped and served created things” (1:25).
 Since every human being must have an ultimate “good” by which all other choices are made, and values are judged, we all “offer [our]selves” to something (6:16).
 Therefore, every human being is in “covenant service” to a “lord” that works out its will through our bodies (6:16-19).

 5. Even after conversion, our old, false saviors/lords and their attendant false belief systems still distort our lives—unless the power of the Holy Spirit continually renews our minds and hearts (7:14-25).

 6. The key to freedom is the application of the gospel of grace.
 “Sin shall not be your master, because you are not under law, but under grace” (6:14).

-The debate we rarely have in Christian circles is what are we clinging to more than Jesus.
-Why when we feel scared or lonely do we turn to the abuse of alcohol to numb our pain.
+The debate we rarely have in Christian circles is what we are clinging to more than Jesus.
+Why, when we feel scared or lonely, do we turn to the abuse of alcohol to numb our pain.
 The cancer below the symptom of alcohol abuse is sin.
 Pure and simple.
-I have counseled many many marriages and you know what destroys far more marriages than alcohol? iPhones, iPads and computers.
+I have counseled many many marriages, and you know what destroys far more marriages than alcohol? iPhones, iPads, and computers.
 I don’t see people tearing up Facebook to ban and demonize those.
 Lets bring the debate back to what the whole of scriptures are trying to get at and that is the idols we have lodged in our hearts, enthroned were Christ alone should be.
-When we understand what Christ has done for us we are free not to drink because having a beer doesn’t make you godly or relevant and we are free to drink because Christ is our treasure.
+When we understand what Christ has done for us, we are free not to drink because having a beer doesn’t make you godly, cool,or relevant, and we are free to drink because Christ is our treasure.